Bonface-Osoro/stn/README.md

-# Secure Texting over Non-cooperative Networks (stn)
+# Secure Texting over Multiple Untrusted Non-cooperative Networks (stn)
 Radio systems are vulnerable to cyber attacks.
 This may be in the form of denial of service, jamming, interference and blocking among others.
 This may be a huge problem especially in high priority domains such as healthcare emergencies and military missions.
 In the case of military battlefield, the adversary relies on the identity of the user (combat soldier) to intercept or block the message.
 Communicating over open civilain cellular networks is one solution that can be applied to avoid intentional malcious attacks to aid soldiers in the ground.
 Such a system referred here as `windtexter` relies on anonymity and camouflage as shown in `Figure 1`.

 ## Figure 1 Illustration of Secure Texting over Open Non-Cooperative Networks.